 After getting the design done, you’d need to go into the testing phase.
-However, the problem is many seem to enroll the MVP before properly testing it, which end up in failure.
+However, the problem is many seem to enroll in the MVP before properly testing it, which ends up in failure.
 So, test out the MVP a lot of time before making it accessible to the end-users.

 Also, if you happen to detect any coding issues that would cause security problems you will get the time to perfect it.
 So, why not be a little patient before rolling out the blockchain POC framework?

 Collaborating with other enterprises could help to take down the overall costing of the blockchain proof of concept.
 Furthermore, if you are a small to medium level enterprise then collaborating with other parties could help out with the production costing.